AtiChetsurakul/DataScienceAndMLProjects/README.md

 -----------------------------------------------------

 - ### objective
-	- To sent as class project home work for `CP for DSAI` class as final project.
+	- To send as class project home work for `CP for DSAI` class as final project.
 	- To learn more on the process for implementing ML model.

 -------------------------------------------------------------